 The Bottom Line

 There’s no doubt that ginger and turmeric are great additions to the kitchen.
-Not only do they taste good, but they can have health benefits too.
+Not only do they taste good, but they might have health benefits too.
 However, these spices are not a magic solution for weight loss.
 Instead, you need to eat a healthy diet while also exercising regularly if you want to see results.

 Also, talk to your doctor before taking any supplements to make sure that they will not interfere with other medications you may be taking.